Take Classes at CCPS

 Summer: A student may take classes, but it is not considered dual enrollment and no discount is offered.
 However, Summer is a great time to take extra coursework, especially college-level science courses which are harder to work around a high school schedule.

 Do my parents need to attend the dual enrollment meeting?

 Parents are expected to view the Dual First Advising Session and complete a Dual Enrollment Request Form with the High School Counselor.
 We encourage the parent to attend the registration meeting at the College as well.
 The parent cannot come to the College alone to register their child; the student must be present for this meeting.

 How does dual enrollment impact eligibility in high school sports?

 At the initial meeting, your High School Counselor will discuss with you how dual enrollment affects your participation in sports as well as many other important things, such as GPA and graduation from high school.

 How many courses can I take?

-Students must take at least one high school course to be eligible for dual enrollment.
 When you meet with your High School Counselor, you will discuss how many courses you should take based on your schedule.
 For CCPS students, it is mod for mod.
 For example, if you are missing two classes, you need to enroll in two college classes.